MarketPeak Price Reaches $0.24 on Exchanges (PEAK)

-MarketPeak (CURRENCY:PEAK) traded 8% higher against the US dollar during the 1 day period ending at 21:00 PM E.T. on July 19th.
-One MarketPeak coin can currently be purchased for $0.24 or 0.00001797 BTC on major exchanges.
-MarketPeak has a market capitalization of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
-In the last week, MarketPeak has traded 19.3% higher against the US dollar.
+MarketPeak (CURRENCY:PEAK) traded 8% higher against the dollar during the 24 hour period ending at 16:00 PM E.T. on July 21st.
+One MarketPeak coin can currently be bought for $0.24 or 0.00001797 BTC on popular exchanges.
+During the last seven days, MarketPeak has traded up 19.3% against the dollar.
+MarketPeak has a market capitalization of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.